AestheticVoyager/ICP-Algorithm/README.md

 The ICP algorithm is a powerful tool for aligning point clouds, making it invaluable in various technological fields.
 Its iterative nature allows for flexibility and adaptability in handling different types of data and applications.
 Iterative Closest Point (ICP) is a widely used algorithm in the field of computer vision and robotics, particularly for aligning three-dimensional (3D) point clouds.
 This algorithm is essential for tasks such as 3D reconstruction, object recognition, and autonomous navigation.
 Below, we explore how ICP works, its applications, and provide pseudo-code for its implementation.

-## How ICP Works:
+## How ICP Works
-- The ICP algorithm operates through a series of iterative steps aimed at minimizing the distance between two sets of points.
+The ICP algorithm operates through a series of iterative steps aimed at minimizing the distance between two sets of points.

 The fundamental process can be broken down into the following steps:
 - **Point Association**: For each point in the source point cloud, the algorithm finds the nearest point in the target point cloud.
 This is typically done using Euclidean distance to determine the closest matches.